Circuit realization and hardware linearization of monotone operator equilibrium networks: From kernel behaviors to equilibrium networks

+The fixed point $\col(\mathbf{i}^\star,\; \mathbf{v}^\star)$ is guaranteed to exist when the forward/backward iteration $\eqref{eq:fb}$ is a contraction.
+A sufficient condition is that $\tilde H \prec 0$ as given by Lemma~\ref{lem:RTG} part 2, in which case $H \succ 0$.
+All the examples in this paper satisfy this condition.
+Note that, in general, many optimization algorithms may be applied to solve \eqref{eq:kernel}, each inducing an equivalent monDEQ with the same set of fixed points but possibly different convergence properties (see \cite{Winston2020} for details).
+For this reason, we consider the circuit kernel equations \eqref{eq:kernel}--\eqref{eq:output} to be the fundamental object.

 Applying the forward/backward algorithm to \eqref{eq:kernel} establishes that each RTGD network realizes a monDEQ.
-By invoking a converse result from classical circuit theory \cite{Anderson1973}, we establish that following correspondence as a corollary to Theorem~\ref{thm:circuit}.
+By invoking a converse result from classical circuit theory \cite{Anderson1973}, we establish the following correspondence as a corollary to Theorem~\ref{thm:circuit}.

 \begin{corollary} The kernel \eqref{eq:kernel} of an RTGD network is the set of fixed-points of a ReLU monotone operator equilibrium network, and given a ReLU monotone operator equilibrium network, such an RTGD network always exists. \end{corollary}